MS in Geography

 Thesis and Capstone

-To fulfill degree requirements, MS students choose either a thesis option (30 credit hours) or non-thesis/capstone option (36 credit hours).
-Students taking the non-thesis option must complete a geography capstone course, which can take the form of either an original research project supervised by a faculty member or a research and analysis assignment completed during an internship for an external client.
+To fulfill degree requirements, MS students choose either a thesis option or non-thesis/capstone option.
+Students taking the non-thesis option must complete either an original research project supervised by a faculty member or a research and analysis assignment completed during an internship for an external client.

-Capstone research can be considered for the department’s Campbell Graduate Research Grants.
-The grants fund travel and other costs associated with graduate research.
+Capstone research can be considered for the department’s Campbell Graduate Research Grants, which fund travel and other costs associated with graduate research.
+See Course Requirements for details.

 Funding Opportunities